samibtgms/samibtgms.github.io/_pages/about.md

 * I am also into teaching, coding (Python, R, JSon) and web scrapping & crawling

+* I hold an undergraduate degree in Economics (BSc) and a graduate degree in Coporate Finance (MSc) as well as a graduate degree in Philosphy (MSc)

 * Contact : my email is sami.boutaghames@gmail.com